Local LGBT+ Organisations

 BWC has been supporting women in Brighton and Hove for over 35 years.
 Their aims are to empower women and promote independence in a safe, women-only space.
 The services we offer include counselling, group work, open access drop ins, holistic therapies, volunteer training and self development courses.
 BWC is the central point of location for the Inspire Project (a partnership with Brighton Oasis Project, Rise, Survivor’s Network and Threshold BHT).
 Inspire works with women at all stages of involvement in the Criminal Justice System.
 They provide an Ofsted registered pre-school alongside their services in recognition of the importance of childcare.
 They are committed to supporting and empowering vulnerable and disadvantaged women in the community and welcome all women, regardless of ethnicity, sexuality, age or religion.

-MindOut is a mental health service run by and for lesbians, gay men, bisexual and transgender people.
-Based in Brighton and Hove, they provide local services as well as a number of national initiatives.
-They provide advice, information, advocacy, a peer support group programme, wellbeing activities and events and a food & allotment project.
+MindOut is a mental health service run by and for lesbians, gay men, bisexual,transgender and queer people.
+Based in Brighton and Hove, we provide advice, information, advocacy, a peer support group programme, peer mentoring, wellbeing workshops and events and training.
+We have an online support service open out of hours, evenings and weekends.

 Rainbow Families is an informal social group for lesbian, gay, bisexual and transgender (LGBT) parents and their children in Brighton & Hove, Sussex and surrounding areas.
 Membership is open to all LGBT parents and prospective parents and their children.
 They are a non-profit organisation and membership is free.
 They aim to create a friendly, inclusive space for parents and their children.
 Some of their families are led by single parents or carers, some have two mums, or two dads, or both, but whoever is included in the family everyone is welcome and they look forward to meeting your family.